Gunman kills 19 children, 2 teachers in Texas school rampage - NewsBreak

 “I hope she is alive,” Cruz said.

-The attack was the latest in a seemingly unending string of mass killings at churches, schools, stores and other sites in the United States.
-Just 10 days earlier, 10 Black people were shot to death in a racist rampage at a Buffalo, New York, supermarket.
+The attack was the latest grim moment for a country scarred by a string of massacres, coming just 10 days after a deadly, racist rampage at a Buffalo, New York, supermarket.
+And the prospects for any reform of the nation's gun regulations seemed as dim, if not dimmer, than in the aftermath of the Sandy Hook deaths.

-In a somber address to the nation hours after the bloodshed in Uvalde, President Joe Biden pleaded for new gun restrictions.
+But President Joe Biden appeared ready for a fight, calling for new gun restrictions in an address to the nation hours after the attack.

-“As a nation we have to ask: When in God’s name are we going to stand up to the gun lobby?
-When in God’s name are we going to do what has to be done?” he asked.
+“As a nation we have to ask, when in God’s name are we going to stand up to the gun lobby?
+When in God’s name are we going to do what has to be done?”
+Biden asked.
 “Why are we willing to live with this carnage?"

-But the prospects for any reform of the nation’s gun regulations appeared dim.
-Repeated attempts over the years to expand background checks and enact other curbs have run into Republican resistance in Congress.
+It was not immediately clear how many people in all were wounded, but the school district’s police chief, Pete Arredondo, said there were “several injuries.”

-Before the attack, Ramos shot and wounded his grandmother, then fled the scene, crashing his truck near the school and entering the building, authorities said.
-Inside the barricaded classroom, he "just began shooting anyone that was in his way," Olivarez said.
+The attack on the school began about 11:30 a.m.
+The gunman had already shot his grandmother, according to Olivarez of the Department of Public Safety.
+After fleeing that scene, he crashed his car at the school and made his way inside.

 The agent was wounded but able to walk out of the school, the law enforcement official said.